Kitchener Waterloo Little Theatre

 A. Becoming a member of KWLT is a way of supporting the theatre company, but there are benefits to becoming a KWLT member above and beyond the knowledge of knowing that your membership fees help to fund KWLT productions and the reconstruction of our theatre.
 You must be a KWLT member to participate in our performances.
 KWLT members receive discounted ticket prices to our shows; access to our Members Listserv; and copies of Lights Up!, Our member newsletter.
 In addition, KWLT Members are able to cast votes at our Annual General Meeting - allowing them to have a say in the future of the theatre company and to help us keep theatre alive and vibrant in the KW area.

 A. Four types of membership to KWLT are available.
-They are Full Membership, Production Membership, Junior Membership, and Family Membership.
+They are Single Membership, Production Membership, Youth Membership, and Family Membership.
 Each form of membership is valid for one full year.
 The specific privileges associated with each form of membership are listed on our Membership Page.

 A.KWLT puts on an eclectic arrangement of shows each season including both one act and full length plays.
 Calls for proposals are made at several points during the year and are evaluated by KWLT’s Artistic Director and Artistic Committee.